microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // The layout and stride will be passed to the SPIR-V instruction as is.
 The
   // precise meaning can be found in the specification for
   // SPV_KHR_cooperative_matrix.
-  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  template <uint32_t memoryAccessOperands, CooperativeMatrixLayout layout,
             class Type>
   static CooperativeMatrix Load(WorkgroupSpirvPointer<Type> data,
                                 uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  // Same as above, but uses MemoryAccessMaskNone for the memory access
+  // operands.
+  template <CooperativeMatrixLayout layout, class Type>
   static CooperativeMatrix Load(WorkgroupSpirvPointer<Type> data,
                                 uint32_t stride);

   // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from
-  // data[index] using the given memory layout, stride, and memory access mask.
+  // data[index] using the given memory layout, stride, and memory access
+  // operands.
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
 The
   // precise meaning can be found in the specification for
   // SPV_KHR_cooperative_matrix.
-  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  template <uint32_t memoryAccessOperands, CooperativeMatrixLayout layout,
             class Type>
   static CooperativeMatrix Load(RWStructuredBuffer<Type> data, uint32_t index,
                                 uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  // Same as above, but uses MemoryAccessMaskNone for the memory access
+  // operands.
+  template <CooperativeMatrixLayout layout, class Type>
   static CooperativeMatrix Load(RWStructuredBuffer<Type> data, uint32_t index,
                                 uint32_t stride);

   // Loads a cooperative matrix using OpCooperativeMatrixLoadKHR from
-  // data[index] using the given memory layout, stride, and memory access mask.
+  // data[index] using the given memory layout, stride, and memory access
-  // `NonPrivatePointer` and `MakePointerAvailable` with the QueueFamily scope
+  // operands. `NonPrivatePointer` and `MakePointerVisible` with the QueueFamily
-  // will be added to the memory access mask to make the memory coherent.
+  // scope will be added to the memory access operands to make the memory
+  // coherent.
   //
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
 The
   // precise meaning can be found in the specification for
   // SPV_KHR_cooperative_matrix.
-  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  template <uint32_t memoryAccessOperands, CooperativeMatrixLayout layout,
             class Type>
   static CooperativeMatrix
   CoherentLoad(globallycoherent RWStructuredBuffer<Type> data, uint32_t index,
                uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask
+  // Same as above, but uses MemoryAccessMaskNone for the memory access operands
   // template argument.
   template <CooperativeMatrixLayout layout, class Type>
   static CooperativeMatrix